Why These Lithium And Cobalt Companies May Be The Ultimate Contrarian Play

 Cauchari-Olaroz Project

-The Cauchari-Olaroz project is one of the largest-known brine lithium resources in the world.
-The company recently increased the resource by 53% to 17.9m measured and indicated tonnes of lithium carbonate equivalent (LCE).
+The Cauchari-Olaroz project is one of the largest known brine lithium resources in the world.
+The company recently increased the resource by 53% to 17.9m measured and indicated tons of lithium carbonate equivalent (LCE).
 It is a high-grade resource, with few impurities and low costs.

-Lithium Americas owns 50% of the project, with Gangfeng Lithium owning the other half.
-Gangfeng recently made a new investment of $160 million into the project to increase its stake to 50%.
+Lithium Americas owns 50% of the project with Gangfeng Lithium owning the other half.
+Gangfeng recently made a new investment of $160 million into the project to increase their stake to 50%.
 They are targeting initial production in the back half of 2020, as shown in the timeline below.

 Some of the key points in Cauchari-Olaroz part of the press release include: